-Washington States' Forest Practice Rules (Title 222 WAC) include requirements for protecting steams, wetlands, and riparian areas (among other things).
-Stream protection areas are referred to as Riparian Management Zones (RMZ) or "buffers".
+Washington State Forest Practice Rules (Title 222 WAC) include requirements for protecting steams, wetlands, and riparian areas (among other things).
+Stream protection areas are referred to as Riparian Management Zones (RMZ) or "buffers."
 The RMZ's are broken up into zones, and in some cases, the Forest Practice Rules allow selective harvesting within some zones.
 However, in order to protect and maintain water quality, it is recommended (and this plan assumes) that no harvesting will occur in any zones.
 In addition to the RMZ requirements of the Forest Practice Rules, it is recommended that streams above the water intake facilities include a wider no harvest RMZ in order to protect and maintain water quality.
 The minimum RMZ widths for each stream classification required by the Forest Practice Rules, as well as additional RMZ widths recommended, are shown in Tables 3-2 and 3-3.
-It should be noted that tree removal is allowed within RMZ areas for the purposes of road construction or cable yarding corridors, but the cut trees have to be left in place.
+It should be noted that trees within RMZ's may be cut down for the purposes of road construction or cable yarding corridors, but the Forest Practice Rules require that these trees be left in in the RMZ.

 Table 3-2: Riparian Management Zones Type "S and "F" Waters

 Site Class Range of Site Index DNR required RMZ width (in feet, on each side of stream) Additional RMZ width for streams above the water intake facilities (in feet, on each side of the stream) Total RMZ width for streams below water intake facilities (in feet, on each side of the stream) Total RMZ width for streams above water intake facilities (in feet, on each side of the stream)

 1 137 + 200 0 200 200

-II 119 - 136 170 30 170 200
+Ш 119 - 136 170 30 170 200

 III 97 - 118 140 60 140 200

 IV 76 - 96 110 90 110 200

 V 75 and under 90 110 90 200

-Table 3-3: Riparian Management Zones Type "Np" and "Ns" Waters Water DNR Total RMZ width for Total RMZ width for Type Required RMZ width (in feet, on each side of stream) for streams above the water intake facilities (in feet, on each side of the stream) streams below water intake facilities (in feet, on each side of the stream) streams above water intake facilities (in feet, on each side of the stream) Np 50 50 50 100 Ns 0 25 0 25
+Table 3-3: Riparian Management Zones Type "Np" and "Ns" Waters Water DNR Additional RMZ width Total RMZ width for Total RMZ width for Туре Required RMZ width (in feet, on each side of stream) for streams above the water intake facilities (in feet, on each side of the stream) streams below water intake facilities (in feet, on each side of the stream) streams above water intake facilities (in feet, on each side of the stream) Np 50 50 50 100 Ns 0 25 0 25